Biden visiting New York City amid crime wave

-The visit is heavy on symbolism: The leaders will stop at a police headquarters to show support for officers and implicitly reject the “defund the police” message that some on the party’s left have pushed.
-And they’re also dropping by a crime-prevention center in Queens to demonstrate support for alternative ways to direct people away from violence.
+The visit is heavy on symbolism: The leaders will stop at a police headquarters to show support for officers and implicitly reject the “defund the police” message that a few on the party’s left have pushed.
+The leaders also aree dropping by a crime-prevention center in Queens to demonstrate support for alternative ways to direct people away from violence.

+“I want him to acknowledge and see what I call the rivers that are feeding the sea of violence in our city and in our country,” Adams said during an interview on CNN on Thursday morning ahead of Biden’s arrival.
+“We have to stop the flow of illegal guns in our city. … They keep coming from gun dealers throughout our entire country.”

+The visit comes after the deadly shooting last month of two New York Police officers, Jason Rivera and Wilbert Mora.

-When asked why Biden decided to visit New York, a White House official, briefing reporters Wednesday evening under the condition that her name would not be used, said: “The president is going to New York City because it is a community where they continue, like many other cities across the country, to experience a spike in gun violence as a result of the pandemic.”
+When asked why Biden decided to visit New York, a White House official, briefing reporters Wednesday evening under the condition that her name not be used, said: “The president is going to New York City because it is a community where they continue, like many other cities across the country, to experience a spike in gun violence as a result of the pandemic.”

-In conjunction with the visit, the Justice Department is planning to announce a series of initiatives to crack down on illegal guns and violent crime — though the measures are similar to those that officials have touted in the past.
+In conjunction with the visit, the Justice Department is planning to announce initiatives to crack down on illegal guns and violent crime — though the measures are similar to those that officials have touted in the past.

 Biden already had promised a crackdown on “ghost guns” — kits that allow buyers to assemble firearms without a serial number — and the Justice Department had last year released a proposed rule that would put new restrictions on such weapons.
 On Thursday, officials said, the department is announcing it will begin training prosecutors on issues specific to ghost guns, and the Bureau of Alcohol, Tobacco, Firearms and Explosives will designate a ghost gun coordinator in each of its field divisions.